LukasLLW/team-06-Next_Mobility_Labs/README.md

 (know that you might need to install dependencies)

-For more details on the simulator and the implementation can be found in [engine readme](engine/README.md)
+More details on the simulator and the implementation can be found in [engine readme](engine/README.md)